 - Minimum of three year’s attending an English speaking secondary school or four-year college or university.

-- Successful completion of Education First (EF) C1 for undergraduate study and C21 for graduate study.
+- Successful completion of Education First (EF) C1 for undergraduate study (piloting 2016-2017 academic year).

 The College makes every effort to determine if a candidate is able to do successful college-level work in English.
 If, after the student arrives, it appears that they need additional help in English, they may have to obtain the services of a tutor at their own expense.

 Conditional admission may be granted to students who have met the program academic requirements but have not yet satisfied the minimum English language proficiency requirement.
 This admission condition is determined by the Office of Undergraduate Admissions after a holistic review of all application credentials.

 Students admitted under conditional admission must enroll in an English for Academic Programs course at an ELS Language Center and complete the ELS Level 112 Certificate, or meet the minimum TOEFL or IELTS requirements prior to enrolling at Mills.
 Conditional admission is valid for up to one year.
 Students who do not complete the language requirement in that time period must re-apply.
 To learn more, please visit the ELS Language Center.